-In just 75 years, Israel has emerged as a powerhouse in industrial and advanced manufacturing start-ups, redefining the global landscape of technology-driven innovation.
-With a combination of entrepreneurial spirit and cutting-edge technologies, Israel has transformed into the hi-tech capital of the world with strength in industrial and advanced manufacturing.
+In just 75 years, Israel has emerged as a powerhouse in industrial and advanced manufacturing start-ups with a combination of entrepreneurial spirit and cutting-edge technologies, redefining the global landscape of technology-driven innovation.

-The 4IR, as defined by McKinsey, represents the digitization of the manufacturing sector fueled by disruptive trends such as data, connectivity, analytics, human-machine interaction, and robotics.
-This concept closely aligns with advanced manufacturing, which utilizes innovative technologies to enhance products and processes.
-The 4IR develops solutions for manufacturing challenges such as operation optimization, maintenance, inspection and testing, and supply chain.
+The 4IR, as defined by McKinsey, represents the digitization of the manufacturing sector fueled by disruptive trends such as data, connectivity, analytics, human-machine interaction, and robotics, which also utilizes innovative technologies to enhance products and processes.
 Industry 4.0 technologies such as sensing and imaging, 3d printing, robotics, and platform connectivity are part and parcel of developing innovative solutions driving advancement in the manufacturing sector.

-Israel’s focus on advanced manufacturing and its ecosystem of innovation and R&D centers have the potential to transform manufacturing processes on a global scale.
-Large multi-national companies like Applied Materials, Intel, Teva Pharmaceutical, and HP Indigo have established manufacturing sites in Israel, creating technologies that are revolutionizing global processes.
+Large multi-national companies like Applied Materials, Intel, Teva Pharmaceutical , and HP Indigo have established manufacturing sites in Israel for its advanced manufacturing and innovation and R&D driven ecosystem, creating technologies that are revolutionizing global processes.

-Israel’s highly skilled and educated workforce and entrepreneurial culture provide an environment for technological breakthroughs.
-Additionally, government support from Israel’s Innovation Authority to remodel the manufacturing industry through infrastructure programs, technological implementation at the factory level, capital investment, and financing, and the development of skilled human capital have been instrumental in driving innovation in advanced manufacturing.
+The government support from Israel’s Innovation Authority remodels the manufacturing industry through infrastructure programs, technological implementation at the factory level, capital investment, and financing, and the development of skilled human capital have been instrumental in driving innovation in advanced manufacturing.

-During the Covid-19 pandemic, Israeli technologies rose to the challenge when the world faced supply chain challenges and global manufacturing shortages.
-For example, during the outbreak of the pandemic in Israel, @3BY, a company located in the Tefen Industrial Park that manufactures medical devices, initiated a process to develop a mold for swabs and produced millions of swabs rapidly.
-Israeli technology systems have adapted and changed to the global market’s needs throughout the fourth Industrial Revolution.
+Israeli technology systems have adapted and changed to the global market’s needs throughout the global crisis and fourth Industrial Revolution.
+For example, during the outbreak of the pandemic in Israel, 3BY, a company located in the Tefen Industrial Park that manufactures medical devices, initiated a process to develop a mold for swabs and produced millions of swabs rapidly.

 - EcoPlant is a leader in operation Optimization.
 EcoPlant offers a software solution that utilizes AI technology to optimize the performance of compressed air systems.
 By connecting to controllers and sensors, it can continuously monitor and control the system, reducing energy waste and improving maintenance.
 The platform includes a dashboard that provides insights on system operation, energy consumption, and machinery analytics, allowing users to identify inefficiencies, track idle time, and improve production reliability.
 Most recently, American industrial company Ingersoll Rand just announced their acquisition of EcoPlant with a deal valued at $40-$50 million.